multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 If the modules are in different crates than the target contract (and if the target contract doesn't somehow re-export them), you'll also have to add the module to the dependencies, the same way you added the target contract.

 These proxies are traits, just like the contracts themselves.
-The implementation is produces automatically, but nonetheless, this means that in order to call them, the proxy trait must be in scope.
-This is why you will see such imports everywhere that proxies are called:
+The implementation is produced automatically, but nonetheless, this means that in order to call them, the proxy trait must be in scope.
+This is why you will see such imports everywhere these proxies are called:

 ```rust
 use module_namespace::ProxyTrait as _;